-- Does the Policy provide for the two-person rule? - i.e. That a minimum of two adult volunteers/employees must be present together at all times in all activities involving children - Does the Policy require church approval and parental approval for overnight stays and other outings? - Where a church or charity has a special event - i.e. for field trips, mission trips or other special events, churches and charities are recommended to have the parents/legal guardians for children sign both a permission form together with a release and indemnity.
-Additional precautions and approvals may be required for other special events
+- Does the Policy provide for the two-person rule? - i.e. That a minimum of two adult volunteers/employees must be present together at all times in all activities involving children - Does the Policy require the organization's approval and parental approval for overnight stays and other outings?

-- Does the Policy reflect the requirement for a six month rule? - i.e. That a volunteer/employee must have attended the church or charity for a minimum of 6 months prior to being allowed to work with children - Does the Policy require a signed acknowledgement from volunteers/employees confirming that the volunteer/employee has received and reviewed a copy of the policy and has agreed to comply with it - This and all other signed forms should be kept in a secure place within the church or charity's records for safe-keeping
+- Where an organization has a special event - i.e. for field trips or other special events, organizations are recommended to have the parents/legal guardians for children sign both a permission form together with a release and indemnity.
+Additional precautions and approvals may be required for other special events - Does the Policy reflect the requirement for a six month rule? - i.e. That a volunteer/employee must have been involved with the organization for a minimum of 6 months prior to being allowed to work with children

+• Does the Policy require a signed

+acknowledgement from volunteers/employees

+confirming that the volunteer/employee has

+received and reviewed a copy of the policy

+and has agreed to comply with it

+This and all other signed forms should be kept in a secure place within the organization's records for safe-keeping

-- Does the Policy have attached as schedules, information forms to be filled out by volunteers and employees where a complaint of child abuse has been made? - Does the policy stipulate that upon learning of an allegation of abuse, the church must contact its insurers? - As child protection entails an evolving area of law, there are a number of other areas of risk that will need to be properly identified and addressed including the following: - Allowable usage of internet within the church or charity's programs - e.g. Facebook, MSN, chat-rooms and other telecommunications, such as text messages sent via cell phones - Issues involving cyber bullying and how to address such risks
+- Does the Policy have attached as schedules, information forms to be filled out by volunteers and employees where a complaint of child abuse has been made? - Does the policy stipulate that upon learning of an allegation of abuse, the organization must contact its insurers?

+- As child protection entails an evolving area of law, there are a number of other areas of risk that will need to be properly identified and addressed including the following: - Allowable usage of internet within the organization's programs - e.g. Facebook, MSN, chat-rooms and other telecommunications, such as text messages sent via cell phones - Issues involving bulling, cyber bullying and how to address such risks